HIOTio/HIOTProto/specification.md

-During the development of the protocol, a particular use case was selected in order to test the suitability of the specific message types, a “smart” office building.
+During the development of the protocol, a particular use case was selected in order to test the suitability of the specific message types, a "smart" office building.
 To examine the practical functionality, a partial implementation of the protocol was developed in NodeJS with MQTT as the messaging protocol.